RadwanDuadu/radwan-portfolio/README.md

 To enhance the user experience, I also made adjustments to the resume section by implementing a lighter and brighter background.
 This design choice significantly improves readability, making it easier for visitors to scan and review my professional experience and skills.
 With ChatGPT's assistance, I was able to achieve a cohesive and visually appealing design that balances style and functionality.

-* still to change are all rgb values to hex vales all white or silver to hex value *

 - `#000000` (Black) navbar background colour.
 - `#3a3a3a` (Eclipse) primary text colour.
 - `#16213e` (Blue Whale) background colour for resume and contact page.